koengr/QCforBusiness/_essentials/background.md

 - [The Map of Quantum Computing (Youtube)](https://www.youtube.com/watch?v=-UlxHPIEVqA)  – A 30-minute
-  video that forms a great supplement to this book.
+  overview video by Domain of Science that forms a great supplement to this book.

 - Chris Ferrie’s book [‘What You Shouldn't Know About Quantum Computers’](https://arxiv.org/abs/2405.15838) debunks several myths